-RESTATEMENT (THIRD) OF UNFAIR COMPETITION §44, cmt. d (Am.
-Law Inst.
+^{265.} RESTATEMENT (THIRD) OF UNFAIR COMPETITION §44, cmt. d (AM.
+LAW INST.
 1995) (stating that a production injunction may be appropriate where a use injunction would be impossible to enforce due to difficulty of distinguishing further improper use of trade secret from independent discovery); Specialized Tech.
 Res., Inc. v.
 JPS Elastomerics Corp., No. HSCV200700200, 2011 WL 1366584 (Mass.
 Super.
 Ct.
 Feb.
 10, 2011), aff'd, 957 N.E.2d 1116 (Mass.
 App.
 Ct.
-2011) (ordering that plant incorporating trade secrets be dismantled and that defendant be enjoined for five years, the period of time it had taken plaintiff to develop the trade secrets, from producing products at issue); Wyeth v.
+2011) (ordering that plant incorporating trade secrets be dismantled and that defendant be enjoined for five years, the period of time it had taken plaintiff to develop the trade secrets, from producing products at secrets form such an integral and substantial part of the comprehensive manufacturing process or technology that the defendants did not and would not be able independently to manufacture or design a comparable product without relying on the trade secrets.266 In establishing the duration of such an injunction, the court will generally be guided by the factors discussed in relation to Guideline No. 16.

+Guideline 18.
+The court may in its discretion consider whether a compelling public interest would be disserved by entry of an injunction prohibiting the sale of the defendant's product, where, for example, the defendant's product made through issue); Wyeth v.
 Natural Biologics, Inc., 395 F.3d 897, 903 (8th Cir.
 2005) (entering permanent production injunction); General Elec.
 Co. v.
 Sung, 843 F. Supp.
 776 (D. Mass.
 1994) (enjoining defendant from producing industrial grade diamonds for seven years where manufacturing process incorporating plaintiff's trade secrets was inextricably intertwined with defendants' production process, defendants' approach to litigation did little to inspire confidence that they could be relied upon not to use trade secret and to police themselves if permitted to continue in the field; duration of the injunction was calculated by considering plaintiff's twenty-year development time and reducing it because the industry had progressed since plaintiff's original work and lawful independent development would now take a shorter period of time); Christopher M's Hand Poured Fudge, Inc. v.
 Hennon, 699 A.2d 1272, 1277 (Pa.
 Super.
 Ct.
 1997), appeal denied, 717 A.2d 1026 (Pa.
-1998) (permanently enjoining defendant from manufacturing or selling fudge where the defendant had no prior experience in the field and the theft of the former employer's secret recipe was found to be inextricably intertwined with the production of fudge); Monovis, 905 F. Supp. at 1235 (imposing production injunction of indefinite duration where, among other things, defendants' approach to litigation did little to inspire confidence that they could be relied upon not to use trade secret and to police themselves if permitted to continue in the field).
+1998) (permanently enjoining defendant from manufacturing or selling fudge where the defendant had had no prior experience in the field and the theft of the former employer's secret recipe was found to be inextricably intertwined with the production of fudge); Monovis, 905 F. Supp. at 1235 (imposing production injunction of indefinite duration where, among other things, evidence showed that defendants' approach to litigation did little to inspire confidence that they could be relied upon not to use trade secret and to police themselves if permitted to continue in the field).

-262 See General Elec., 843 F. Supp. at 780.
+266. See General Elec., 843 F. Supp. at 780.